List of Rice Owls baseball seasons

 This is a list of Rice Owls baseball seasons.
 The Rice Owls baseball team has represented Rice University dating back to its inception in 1913.
 The Owls played as a founding member of the Southwest Conference from its inception until the conference disbanded following the 1996 season.
-Since then, Rice has played in both the Western Athletic Conference and Conference USA.
+Since then, Rice has played in the Western Athletic Conference, Conference USA, and the American Conference.

 Rice won the College World Series in 2003.